A Chair devoted to Comedy at SCA in Robin Williams’ honor: Tribute to the World’s greatest comedian on his 66th birth anniversary!

 “Everybody turned and listened, as Robin uncorked his comedy for 15 straight minutes.
 He was a magical presence.”

-The courses offered would comprise Foundations of comedy, writing for half-hour comedy series, and direction in a comedy.
+The courses offered would comprise Foundations of Comedy, writing for a half-hour comedy series, and Direction in a Comedy.

 There would also be a 3-day comedy festival complete with panel discussions, screenings, and more.

-Robin’s eldest son, Zachary Williams is touched by this move.
+Robin’s eldest son, Zachary Williams, is moved by this initiative.
 He feels that his father too would have felt humbled by this great honor bestowed on him.

-Zachary is grateful that the craft which his father so deeply loved and respected has received the formal stamp at the college level.
+Zachary is grateful that the craft that his father so deeply loved and respected has received the formal stamp at the college level.

-You may like to read RHOA star Cynthia Bailey is engaged to boyfriend Mike Hill!
+You may like to read that RHOA star Cynthia Bailey is engaged to boyfriend Mike Hill!

 Robin Williams’ family life